Can a Christian Lose Their Salvation?

 Think about it, if eternal life was not eternal, it would be called "temporal life".
 John 3:16 says "For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life".

 Eternal life and eternal security are the essence of the New Covenant.
-The authors of the New Covenant wanted to assure us that once we are saved, we are always saved.
-But unfortunately, there are many pastors, teachers, and bloggers, who teach that this doctrine is erroneous and provides a false comfort and a deceitful feeling of security.
-Ugh.
+God is the one who gives us eternal life.
+The authors of the New Covenant wanted to assure us that once we are saved, we are saved completely.

 For a Christian to lose their salvation, God would have to erase the mark on a Christian, withdraw His Spirit, cancel the deposit, break His promise, lie, revoke the guarantee, remove the gift, and keep His inheritance.